Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Ra
 ```

 The rankine, a US customary unit of temperature defined as 5/9 K.

-Dimension: `Unitful.𝚯`.

-See Also: `Unitful.K`.

 #### Kelvin